 A complete other style is the science-fiction movie Contact made by Robert Zemeckis in the late 1990s.

 It stars Jodie Foster, which is an extra bonus for me and deals with the topic of more advanced life forms.

 The story is about Dr. Ellie Arroway, a SETI scientist, who's inherited her passion for science and communication from her beloved father, who died when she was a kid.

 Convinced that there are other intelligent forms in the universe and not being taken seriously, she gets the opportunity of her life, as she receives strange signals from out of space.

-The grap for storytelling that we know from Rober Zemeckis in the Back to the Future film series is as strong, if not stronger, in Contact.
+The grasp for storytelling that we know from Rober Zemeckis in the Back to the Future film series is as strong, if not stronger, in Contact.

-The journey of Dr. Ellie Arroway is deeply moving and one of the last scenes of Contact remains memorable in the science-fiction genre until today.
+The journey of Dr. Ellie Arroway is deeply moving and the penultimate scene of Contact remains one of the most memorable of the science-fiction genre until now.

 Directed and written by Andrew Nicoll

 Starring: Ethan Hawke, Uma Thurman, Alan Arkin, Jude Law, Loren Dean, Ernest Borgnine